Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 SUEHARA, Shigeru

 Nanomaterials.
-A: Ions between mica layers reacting with water.
-B: Atomic arrangement and energy band of a new sheet, showing a Dirac cone.
-C: Schematic of ions passing through a mesh framework.
-Each panel illustrates how atomic structures define the material's physical properties and functions.
+A: Mica ions reacting with water.
+B: Atomic arrangement and energy band of a new sheet with a Dirac cone.
+C: Ions passing through a mesh.
+Atomic structures defining material properties.

 Search for semiconductors and dielectrics